lyteword/chspurgeon-tod/volume-2/psalm-37.md

 **Verse 3.**

-1\.A combination descriptive of holy living.
+1\.
+A combination descriptive of holy living.

-2\.A combination descriptive of happy living.
+2\.
+A combination descriptive of happy living.

 **Verse 3.** The believer portrayed.

-1\.His object of trust.
+1\.
+His object of trust.

-2\.His mode of life.
+2\.
+His mode of life.

-3\.His place of abode.
+3\.
+His place of abode.

-4\.His certainty of provision.
+4\.
+His certainty of provision.

 **Verse 3.** (*last clause* ).
 Read it in four ways.